Microsoft Exchange Email SupportTom Hart

 Choose preferences>accounts>click on the + in the bottom left of the window.
 Enter your email.
 Choose exchange as your provider.
 Add your email under DOMAIN\username or email and your password under password.
 You should get a pop up ‘Outlook was redirected…’ Check always use my response for this server and click allow and then done.
 Close out of preferences and you exchange account should be working.

 Choose the Mail in the menubar, the bar at the top of your Mac’s screen.
 Click on Accounts > Exchange.
 Add your email and password and click next.
 Allow autodiscover to connect to your domain forever and serverdata to connect forever.
 You may have to re-enter your email or password.
-Most users allow all apps to connect to the account but only mail is required for mail to work.
+Most users have to allow all apps to connect to the account but only mail is required for mail to work.

 For more complex setups or anyone feeling overwhelmed, we recommend that you work with your information technology professionals or Bower Web Solutions as part of your support plan as precautions must be taken so that no data such as emails or contacts are lost.